pepfar-datim/landing-page-app/README.md

 By default, the Landing Page app will be blank.
 To add content, follow these steps:

-1. Go to the `Landing Page` app.
-This will add the Landing Page app's dashboard to your system.
+1. Go to the `Landing Page` app—this will add the Landing Page app's dashboard to your system
-2. Go to the `Dashboards` app and find the `Landing Page` dashboard.
+2. Go to the `Dashboards` app and find the `Landing Page` dashboard
-3. Edit it just as you would a regular dashboard.
+3. Edit it just as you would a regular dashboard

 Note that the Landing Page app does not support any widgets except for the [Rich Text and Video Dashboard Widget](https://github.com/pepfar-datim/dashboard-information-widget/), which allows you to create rich text with links, videos, and other advanced content.